nikouu/mGBA-lua-HelloWorld/README.md

 1. The Hello World script will automatically run to display the "Hello World" message.
 ![](img/RunningScript.jpg)

-Note: The `Run` button and input are used similar to a REPL - it won't rerun your script unless you load it again via the `File` options.

 ## Documentation
 Scripting documentation can be found on the [mGBA Scripting Docs page](https://mgba.io/docs/scripting.html).